 CN's approach to executive compensation is driven by a commitment to deliver sustainable and solid returns to shareholders.
 CN exercises a disciplined approach to executive compensation by ensuring that target compensation, while reasonable, supports attraction and retention of executive talent.
-In addition, short and long-term incentive plans are structured to align realized pay and shareholder returns.
+In addition, short- and long-term incentive plans are structured to align realized pay and shareholder returns.
 Compensation programs are designed to encourage appropriate behaviours and include appropriate risk mitigation mechanisms.
-The executive compensation policy aims to position total direct compensation between the median and the 60th percentile of the executives' respective comparator group.
-On a constant currency basis, the year-over-year total compensation decreased by 5.6% for the President and CEO and remained unchanged for the other Named Executive Officers ("NEOS") in 2015.
+The executive compensation policy aims to position target total direct compensation between the median and the 60th percentile of the executives' respective comparator group.